RyanSandford/personal-site/_projects/regchains.md

     </div>
 </div>
 <div class="caption">
-  The TangentCone command uses regular chains to compute the tangent cone of a 1-dimensional hypersurface.
+  The TangentCone command uses regular chains to compute the tangent cone of a space curve.
 The resulting tangent cone is displayed here in green.
 </div>